dnw6/vbe/posts/all-the-ways-i-do-todo-lists.md

 ---
 title: All the ways I do to-do lists
-description: A list of all teh many ways I keep track of the things I need to do
+description: A list of all the many ways I keep track of the things I need to do
 date: 2020-06-26
 tags:
   - life